AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 Selecting a resource in the leftmost column displays the child resources in a column to the right.
 Selecting a resource in the right column displays the child resources in another column to the right and so on.

-* You can navigate up and down in the tree by tapping or clicking on the resource name or the chevron to the right of the resource name.
+* You can navigate up and down in the tree by tapping or clicking the resource name or the chevron to the right of the resource name.

   * The resource name and chevron is highlighted when tapped or clicked.

     ![Column View](assets/bh-17.png)

   * The children of the clicked/tapped resource are displayed in the column to the right of the clicked/tapped resource.
-  * If you tap or click on a resource name that has no children, its details are displayed in the final column.
+  * If you tap or click a resource name that has no children, its details are displayed in the final column.

-* Tapping or clicking on the thumbnail selects the resource.
+* Tapping or clicking the thumbnail selects the resource.

   * When selected, a checkmark is overlaid on the thumbnail and the resource name is highlighted, too.
   * The details of the selected resource is shown in the final column.